Guide: 16 Personality Types

 The INTP personality type tends to be quiet and contained.
-They enjoy abstract ideas, and deep thought about theories over interaction with others.
+They enjoy abstract ideas and deep thought about theories over interaction with others.
 INTPs desire logical answers to questions or problems that arise in their environment.
-Often skeptical and analytical, INTPs are great problem-solvers, helpful when certain business issues present themselves.
+Often sceptical and analytical, INTPs are great problem-solvers, helpful when certain business issues present themselves.
 They are often highly creative, intelligent and attentive.

 Best careers for INTP personalities:

 The ESTP personality type is often referred to as entrepreneurial.
 They are energetic, pragmatic and flexible.
 They eagerly search for fast results, often taking risks to come up with the best solutions.
 ESTPs often do before they think, fixing and adapting their processes as they go.
 ESTPs enjoy a fast-paced lifestyle by living “in the moment” and spending time around groups of people.

 Best careers for ESTP personalities: